MLA Scholarship for Underrepresented Students

 A scholarship of up to $5,000 is awarded annually by the Medical Library Association (MLA) to a student who shows excellence in scholarship and potential for accomplishment in health sciences librarianship.
 The scholarship is announced at the annual meeting of the association, where the recipient will also receive a one-year MLA student membership and free inclusive student registration at the association’s annual meeting.

-For more information, please visit the MLA Minority Student Scholarship webpage.
+For more information, please visit the MLA Underrepresented Student Scholarship webpage.